Morocco World Cup Fixtures, Squad, Group, Guide - World Soccer

 Morocco World Cup Friendlies

-On the 23rd of March Morocco will play against Serbia, and then Uzbekistan four days later.
+On the 23rd of March Morocco will played against Serbia and won 2-1.
+They then followed that up with a win against Uzbekistan four days later.
+A draw against Ukraine and another win against Slovakia came at the end of May and start of June.
+Finally, they beat Estonia on the 9th.

 Morocco World Cup Fixtures